18 May – 25 August 2024

 Curated by Niekolaas Johannes Lekkerkerk, assisted by Sergi Pera Rusca.

-The film LOWLAND MELODIES, A POLDER WESTERN has been made possible with the support of Mondriaan Fund, Municipality of Rotterdam, CBK Rotterdam, RADIUS CCA, Amsterdam Fonds voor de Kunst, Kunsthuis SYB, Het Cultuurfonds, Ton Does and Media Horses International, WET.
+The film LOWLAND MELODIES, A POLDER WESTERN has been made possible with the support of the Mondriaan Fund, the Municipality of Rotterdam, CBK Rotterdam, RADIUS CCA, Amsterdam Fonds voor de Kunst, Kunsthuis SYB, Het Cultuurfonds, Ton Does and Media Horses International, WET.